Introduction

-If your video does not include data or scene skipping, all the content is included in the video script.
+1. | If the video is not personalized, all the content is included in the video script. | ||||

 2. |